Why Adopt an Unlimited View?

 Now, we could accept this so-called "wisdom"—swallow our pain, suppress our fears, or practice ignorance.
 We could turn away from our own inevitable suffering and that of others, choosing instead to enjoy life as much as we can while depleting the planet's resources.
 But is that truly our calling?
 With our ever-evolving brains and hands capable of creating incredible things, is our purpose really to just have fun and indulge in fantasies of an esoteric afterlife (The Dangers of Esoteric Beliefs)?
 Did our ancestors struggle and survive merely so we could live in excess, all while neglecting the greater potential of what we can achieve?

-We are still far from the ultimate goal: creating a true Eden and realising eternal adventures for ourselves.
-Isn't it clear how meaningless a finite life without the hope of continuity feels?
-In the grand scheme of the cosmos, our lives are incredibly brief.
-This endless cycle of merely continuing our species, passing down knowledge and history to offspring—it must be building toward something more.
-Our progress in understanding, science, and technology must lead to something greater for every being that played a role in it (past, present and future).
+We are still far from the ultimate goal: creating a true Eden and realizing eternal adventures for ourselves.
+When you step back and view life in the vastness of the cosmos, our time here feels impossibly brief.
+Generations come and go, each passing down knowledge, struggles, and dreams—yet to what end?
+If all we do is perpetuate the cycle of survival, then isn't something missing?
+Our progress in understanding, science, and technology must lead to something greater, something worthy of every being that has played a role in shaping it—past, present, and future.

 Nikola Tesla once said: